-The VAST Challenge has many unique features (like the generation of synthetic data sets with injected ground truth) and this year for the first time it features a predictive analytics and design mini-challenge (Stephen Few’s talked about it too here) you should definitely check out.
+The VAST Challenge has many unique features (like the generation of synthetic data sets with injected ground truth) and this year for the first time it features a predictive analytics and design mini-challenge.
+(Stephen Few has also discussed this too here.)
+You should definitely check it out.

 We talk with Prof. Georges Grinstein from UMass Lowell and Celste Paul from NSA.
 They give us lots of details about how the data is generated, how the entries are evaluated and how it looks like participating to the contest.

 You guys should actually give it a try and rock it!

 - KDD Cup: main contest in data mining